Portrait of Dr. Blake C. Scott, Ph.D.

 • Research Interests

-Historian, writer, associate professor of International Studies, Blake is interested in the diverse cultures and ecologies that make up the Caribbean and the US South.
+Historian, writer, associate professor of International Studies, Blake Scott is interested in the diverse cultures and ecologies that make up the Caribbean and the US South.
 He teaches introductory and advanced courses in the International Studies Program, examining issues of cultural and economic globalization, travel and migration, and global environmental change.
 In addition to many essays and articles, he is the author of the book Unpacked: A History of Caribbean Tourism (Cornell University Press) and co-editor of Port Cities of the Atlantic World: Sea-Facing Histories of the US South (University of South Carolina Press).
 In support of his research, he has received fellowships from the Fulbright Program, the Smithsonian Institution, the University of Texas at Austin, and the School of Languages, Cultures, and World Affairs at the College of Charleston.

 For access to Blake’s writing and course syllabi, visit: Blake C Scott | College of Charleston - Academia.edu